Application Procedures-Business Entity Residents

 Limited liability companies (LLC's) are required to provide proof of satisfying the security requirements of California Insurance Code Section 1647.5 when applying for an insurance license and once licensed, must also file with the Commissioner an annual confirmation of coverage demonstrating continued compliance with the financial security requirements.

-For additional LLC application filing information, annual certification of coverage information, and links to forms that can be used as proof of fulfilling the security requirements, please go to the following link: Business Entity Limited Liability Company Requirements
+For additional LLC application filing information, annual certification of coverage information, and links to forms that can be used as proof of fulfilling the security security requirements, please go to the following link: Business Entity Limited Liability Company Requirements

 The Insurance Commissioner may require such documents as will aid in determining whether the applicant meets the qualifications for a license.

 Upon application approval the license can be downloaded or printed by using the CDI's Print or Download Your License online service.
 However, the licensee may not transact, solicit, or negotiate the sale of insurance until after one of the following documents is completed and submitted to the California Department of Insurance (CDI):

 - A Bond of Insurance Broker, form LIC 417-5, in the penal sum of $10,000 executed in California, by a California admitted surety, completed in the name of the business entity and signed by the business entity authorizes the business entity to act as an insurance broker.